cialab/Bladder_U-net/README.txt

-This is a directory containing the code produced by Enes Yazgan in the summer of 2019, for the purpose of identifying different tissue layers in bladder biopsy slides using U-Nets
+This is a directory containing the code produced by Enes Yazgan in the summer of 2019, for the purpose of identifying different tissue layers in bladder biopsy slides using U-Nets.

+Model weights are located at 10.5281/zenodo.10070343

 Directories:
 NOTE: 	Each file is single_purpose, and written in a straightforward way.
 Reading through